 While interdisciplinary research activity is encouraged in higher education for myriad reasons, the catch-all justification is its ability to solve the pressing, real-world problems of an increasingly complex and global society (Leahey, Barringer et al. 2019).
 As knowledge work that brings new configurations of scholars and scholarship together, IDR is also thought to bring novelty to the scientific process and “innovation, creativity, and reform” to the creation, dissemination and application of knowledge (Holley 2009).
 As such, science produced by multidisciplinary teams has been an increasing priority of national-level funders (Council 2014, Boix Mansilla, Lamont et al. 2016, Hall, Vogel et al. 2018).
 To foster interdisciplinarity, universities must strive to overcome preexisting challenges—most overtly, the formal structure of disciplines that grounds many key dimensions of academic socialization, university organization, faculty hiring, tenure and promotion and more (Austin 1990, Tierney and Bensimon 1996, Abbott 2002, Rhoten and Parker 2004, Barringer and Pryor 2021, Pryor and Steinberg 2023).

-As the water in which knowledge work swims, the powerful force of disciplinary socialization and training can also complicate effective trans-disciplinary collaboration.
+As the fluid in which knowledge work swims, the powerful force of disciplinary socialization and training can also complicate effective trans-disciplinary collaboration.
 A fast-growing body of scholarship has thus begun to interrogate how HEOs, as well as teams of and individual faculty, navigate these complications (Siemens, Liu et al. 2014, Kaplan, Milde et al. 2017, Klein and Falk-Krzesinski 2017, Roper 2021).
 On the part of HEOs seeking to spur IDR, this literature describes an also/and approach with myriad institution-level initiatives including but not limited to the adaptation of tenure and promotion guidelines (e.g., Benson, Lippitt et al. 2016); the pursuit of IDR-oriented “cluster” hiring (Foley 2008, Sá 2008, Sá 2008, Bloom, Curran et al. 2020, Curran, Bloom et al. 2020); the construction of interdisciplinary infrastructure and academic units (Geiger 1990, Harris and Holley 2008, Sá 2008, Sá and Oleksiyenko 2011, Trani 2014, Pryor and Steinberg 2022) and the offering of competitive funding opportunities (Sá 2008, Davies and Devlin 2010).

 Faculty who conduct research in collaborative scientific teams face significant challenges.
 The “science of team science” explores the “complex social, organizational, political, and technological milieu” that constitutes this process (e.g., Hall, Vogel et al. 2018).
 This rich body of research identifies factors of team effectiveness “ranging from science policy to psychological” and has robustly investigated the structural components of scientific teams, such as team size and diversity; as well as team member cognitive and affective orientations (Stokols, Hall et al. 2008, Falk-Krzesinski, Contractor et al. 2011, Hall, Vogel et al. 2018).
 When discussing the motivational and affective dispositions that best facilitate effective team science, Hall, Vogel et al. (2018) summarize the findings of this work thusly: